ezra-obiwale/this-js/doc/md/events.md

 -   #### expired.model.cache.loaded
     Triggered on a model when an expired model cache was loaded because the device is offline and newer data could not be fetched

+-   #### model.bind.failed
+    Triggered on a model when a model could not be binded to an element

 -   #### model.binded
     Triggered on a model when a model has been binded to an element